Advocating For Your Parental Responsibility Rights

-In Colorado, the term and concept of “child custody” have been replaced with the term “parental responsibilities.”
+In Colorado, the term and concept of child custody have been replaced with the term parental responsibilities.
 This consists of the time a parent spends with any minor children and the role that he or she has in decision-making responsibilities.

 Paternity proceedings establish the biological parents of a child as well as parental responsibilities and child support between unmarried parents.
 I work with individuals to protect their parental rights whether or not they are married.

 If you face parental responsibility decisions in Boulder, Longmont, Broomfield or anywhere along the Front Range, the important first step is to have an experienced family law lawyer review the facts of your case.
 I will provide a straightforward assessment and recommend the best steps to take.
-Call 303-872-8041 or use my contact form to schedule a consultation.
+Call 303-872-8041 or use my contact form to schedule a free initial consultation.